City of Singapore (historical entity)

-The City of Singapore existed between 1951 and 1965 in the Colony of Singapore, a British Crown colony and later in the State of Singapore within Malaysia, with the City Council as the governing authority.
-Before 1951, the City Council was known as the Municipal Commission.
-The rest of the crown colony was under the authority of the Singapore Rural Board.
+The City of Singapore was a city within the Colony of Singapore, a British crown colony, and later formed part of the State of Singapore within Malaysia, administered by the City Council as its local governing authority.
+Before 1951, the City Council was known as the Municipal Commission, and the area was referred to as the Town of Singapore.
+Singapore was formally accorded city status by the United Kingdom in 1951.

+The remainder of the crown colony outside the city was administered by the Singapore Rural Board.
+The city functioned as the capital of Singapore until its abolishment in 1965.
+Today, the Central Area, which sits in the south-eastern corner of Singapore, mostly corresponds with what was once the City of Singapore, and the usage of "Singapore" now refers to all of the territories under the Republic of Singapore as a city-state.

 History

 Creation and subsequent elections

 In the 1948 and 1951 general elections in Singapore, constituencies were drawn along the boundary of the Municipal Commission and the Rural Board, each area was subdivided into a number of constituencies.

-The municipality was then conferred with city status by a Royal charter from King George VI on 22 September 1951, when Singapore was then a Crown colony.
+The municipality was then conferred with city status by a royal charter from King George VI on 22 September 1951, when Singapore was then a Crown colony.
 The original Municipal Commission was therefore renamed as the City Council, and the Municipal Building was renamed City Hall.

 Between the 1957 election and the phasing out of the city, Ong Eng Guan of the People's Action Party (PAP) was the mayor as the leader of the largest party within the City Council.
 Ong went on to become Minister of National Development under Lee Kuan Yew's premiership.